High Blood Pressure and the Growing Number of Undiagnosed Young Adults

 In addition to regular blood pressure monitoring, adopting a healthy lifestyle is crucial for helping to prevent hypertension in the long run.

-Dr. Win recommends restricting your sodium consumption to under 2.5 grams (2,325 mg) each day.
+It is recommended to restrict your sodium consumption to under 2.5 grams each day.
 This quantity is approximately equivalent to one teaspoon of salt (5g).

 • When grocery shopping, read food labels to determine sodium amount and remember to look at the serving size.